GDPR Related National Laws & Modifications

 Works Council & Employee Notification Requirements

-There are some cases where the works council or employees will need to be informed prior to implementing technology that may impact employee privacy.
+There are some cases where the works council or employees need to be informed prior to implementing technology that may impact employee privacy.

 - Collective Bargaining Agreement 68 of June 6 1998, places certain requirements on employers, including notifying the local works council prior to posting cameras in the workplace.

 - The works council must be informed when an employer wishes to install an electronic communication data control system (Collective Bargaining Agreement 81 of 26 April 2002 on the protection of workers' privacy with regard to the control of networked electronic communication data).
 Monitoring the use of employee email and internet access is limited to what’s proportionally appropriate given the reason for monitoring.
 Permitted reasons are limited (ex. securing systems, preventing illicit/defamatory facts, protecting the financial interests of the company, etc.).